open2b/scriggo-site/doc/template.md

 {% end %}
 ```

-Scriggo Template's files can be written in plain text, HTML, CSS or JavaScript.
+Scriggo Template's files can be written in plain text, HTML, CSS, JavaScript and JSON.

 ## Expressions